 While tracking is happening you can see its results (almost) in real-time in the

 In an ideal situation you get clean and precise tracking.
 But we don’t live in an ideal world, so at times you need to refine the results of automatic tracking.
 It’s not difficult with FaceTracker.
 First, you need to find a frame where tracking results became noticeably wrong.
 Then, using the existing pins, or adding new ones, correct the position of the 3D model to match the picture.
-You can notice that a keyframe was created.
+You can notice that after you adjusted pins position, a keyframe was created.
 When the model fits the picture press

 Sometimes you might want to remove a keyframe set next or before the current frame, or all keyframes before or after the current frame.
 You can use keyframe and tracking data cleanup buttons in the middle of the first FaceTracker toolbar.